Artierra/liri-node-app/README.md

 To run the application clone this repository to your computer and then run the following commands from a bash command line.

-node liri.js concert-this <artist/band name here> - This will return upcoming concert information from Bands in Town.
+node liri.js concert-this <artist/band name here> (put this in quotes to take queries with more than one word)- This will return upcoming concert information from Bands in Town.

-node liri.js spotify-this-song '' - This will return song information from Spotify.
+node liri.js spotify-this-song '' - This will return song information from Spotify. (put this in quotes to take queries with more than one word)

-node liri.js movie-this '' - This will return information about movies from OMDB.
+node liri.js movie-this '' - This will return information about movies from OMDB. (put this in quotes to take queries with more than one word)

-node liri.js do-what-it-says - This will run a special command that is stored in a text file.
+node liri.js do-what-it-says - This will run a special command that is stored in a text file.(put this in quotes to take queries with more than one word)

 1. **App Overview**
 We are creating a command line interface application that retrieves information from three sources, BandsInTown, OMDB Movies and Spotify with specific commands created within the applications